BrennenJohnston/braille-card-and-cylinder-stl-generator-githubpages/VERCEL_JS_LOUIS_DEPLOYMENT.md

 3. Check performance on Vercel

 ### **Short Term (1-2 weeks)**
-1. Research liblouis JS integration options
-2. Plan frontend integration strategy
+1. Profile boolean ops performance
+2. Explore manifold3d usage on serverless
 3. Test with real braille users

 ### **Long Term (1-2 months)**
-1. Implement full liblouis JS support
-2. Add Grade 2 contractions
+1. Add more shapes or fixtures
-3. Optimize for production use
+2. Optimize for production use

 ## 📚 **Resources**